dariusmilea/python3_dev_interview_cheatsheet/python3_core.md

 By formal definition, `multithreading` refers to the `ability of a processor to execute multiple threads concurrently`, where each `thread runs a process`.
 Whereas `multiprocessing` refers to the `ability of a system to run multiple processors concurrently`, where each `processor can run one or more threads`.

 Multithreading works with multiple threads share the same code, data, and files but run on a different register and stack.

 Multiprocessing multiplies a single processor — replicating the code, data, and files, which incurs more overhead.

+Threading

+- Threads share the same memory and can write to and read from shared variables
+- Due to Python Global Interpreter Lock, two threads won’t be executed at the same time, but concurrently (for example with context switching)
+- Effective for I/O-bound tasks
+- Can be implemented with threading module

+Multi-processing

+- Every process has is own memory space
+- Every process can contain one ore more subprocesses/threads
+- Can be used to achieve parallelism by taking advantage of multi-core machines since processes can run on different CPU cores
+- Effective for CPU-bound tasks
+- Can be implemented with multiprocessing module (or concurrent.futures.ProcessPoolExecutor)

 ## 4. AsyncIO <a name="asyncio"></a>